OK, Google: how to optimize a website for voice search

 In this type of search, users submit their queries by voice instead of typing.
 The speech recognition technology analyzes what they say with high precision.
 The answer is also delivered to them by voice.
 The AI (artificial intelligence) techniques understand the user’s intent, consider their previous queries, and get smarter every day.

-Although these technologies seem new, they have been around for a while.
+Although these technologies seem new, they have long been around for a while.
 It all began with text-to-speech and speech-to-text assistants, and then we got giants like Amazon Alexa, Google Home, Apple Siri, Microsoft Cortana, and more.

 Google voice search